facebook/relay/website/docs/guides/relay-resolvers.md

 For Relay Resolvers we are using a special syntax to define a new field:

-The string after @RelayResolver is a GraphQL `TypeName` sperated by a dot the string with the field
+The string after @RelayResolver is a GraphQL `TypeName` speared by a dot the string with the field
-defintion: https://spec.graphql.org/June2018/#FieldDefinition (Description and directives of the field are not supported).
+definition: https://spec.graphql.org/June2018/#FieldDefinition (Description and directives of the field are not supported).

 ```js
 /**